Tonga, once covid-free, goes into lockdown weeks after volcano eruption

 He said there would be no boat or plane travel between Tonga’s roughly 170 islands — three dozen of them inhabited — until further notice.
 Schools will be closed, government bureaucrats given time off and masks are encouraged in public spaces, according to the Australian Broadcasting Corp.

-It is not clear how the virus was transmitted into Tonga, though the two people who contracted it worked at a port in the capital, Nuku’alofa.
+It is not clear how the virus was transmitted into Tonga, though the two people who first contracted it worked at a port in the capital, Nuku’alofa.
 But there was an outbreak of over two dozen cases aboard an Australian navy ship, the HMAS Adelaide, which docked at the port last week.
-Aid deliveries has also arrived from New Zealand, France, Japan, and China — all countries that have varying levels of coronavirus cases.
+Aid deliveries had also arrived from New Zealand, France, Japan, and China — all countries that have varying levels of coronavirus cases.

+Sovaleni said Wednesday afternoon that the virus had spread beyond the initial two port workers to a woman and two children, Radio New Zealand reported.

 Curtis Tuihalangingie, a senior Tongan diplomat in Australia, previously said the nation’s aim was to avoid a “tsunami of covid” hitting the islands through aid deliveries after the devastating volcanic eruption and subsequent tsunami.